gbmhunter/blog/content/electronics/projects/luxcity-uv-tonic-control-system/index.md

 ## 1x Arduino LCD Screen Shield

-{{< img src="arduino-lcd-shield-02.jpg" caption="The Freetronics LCD shield for the Arduino.
-This was used to display running information to the user."  width="320px" >}}
+{{% figure src="arduino-lcd-shield-02.jpg" caption="The Freetronics LCD shield for the Arduino.
+This was used to display running information to the user."  width="320px" %}}

 * Manufacturer: [Freetronics](http://www.freetronics.com/)
 * Supplier: [NiceGear](http://nicegear.co.nz/)